Home / Blog /

 When it comes to finances, employers have traditionally focused on helping employees prepare for retirement through 401(k) plans.
 But there are so many important financial decisions that take place in the intervening years—sticking to a budget, buying a home, sending kids to college—where employees must fend for themselves.

-This is where financial wellness programs come in.
+This is where employee financial wellness programs come in.
 A financial wellness program works a lot like the components of a well-being program.
-In a well-being program, participants are provided with the education and tools they need to manage their health.
-The same holds true for financial wellness—if employers give employees the tools they need to manage day-to-day finances, weather unplanned expenses, and help them plan and save for future milestones, we can hopefully ward off financial crises and ultimately improve their overall health and well-being.
+In a well-being program, participants receive education and tools they need to manage their health.
+The same holds true for financial wellness—employers offer employees tools to manage day-to-day finances, weather unplanned expenses, and help them plan and save for future milestones—hopefully warding off financial crises and ultimately improving their overall health and well-being.

 Examples of financial wellness employee benefits.